 Fake rubies are often less dense than real ones.
 To tell if a ruby is real, you must weigh the questionable stone and compare the weight to a similar-sized natural ruby.
 A fake stone will be lighter in weight than a real ruby.

 STEP 4: A REAL RUBY IS PRICEY

 The best indicator that you have a real ruby gem is its rarity.
 Most rubies on the market are synthetic rubies made in laboratories, so genuine rubies will always be rarer and more valuable.
 If the price of ruby gem is too low, there's a good chance it is a fake ruby - or a very low-quality one.

 In general, a natural ruby is very costly.
 In contrast, a lab-created ruby is about 20% less expensive than a natural ruby, while a synthetic ruby can be up to 90% cheaper.

 In terms of size, it is tough to find a natural ruby in a larger size.
 However, the stones that are the real deal and come in larger carats are extremely rare & expensive.
 If a ruby is quite large, there is a high probability that it is a synthetic ruby.

 STEP 5: INSPECT THE RUBY'S CLARITY

-Most real rubies that are over ½ carat are cut into fancy shapes, such a pear or cushion shape.
-A round shape in a large ruby is a clear signal that it may be an imitation stone.
+Most real rubies over ½ carat in size are usually cut into fancy shapes, such as a pear or cushion shape.
+Thus, if you have a larger carat-size ruby in a round shape, it may be a false ruby.